windhamdavid/til/notes/house/helene.md

 ## Insurance

+- 11/11 - claim settlement arrived in the mail
+  - spoke with agent who asked for estimate from contractor to adjust claim.
+  - spoke with contractor who said settlement is not accurate asked for another adjuster
 - 11/05 - claim estimate completed and added to claims hub portal
 - 11/05 - claims adjuster called
   - said he was wrapping the estimate